r-a-h/lattinscider.com/index.md

 ### Chicks, Ducklings, and Keets for Sale!

-We sold our last Rhode Island Blue.
-The remaining chicks are Partidge and Barred Rock.
+We have Barred Rock chicks for sale.
+They are great egg layers.
-They will all grow into brown-egg laying hens.
+Our Rhode Island Blue all sold and we'll have Partridge Rock and Silky soon.

-Runner & Muscovy Ducklings, and Guinea Fowl Keets are for sale in the Animal Building.
+Muscovy Ducklings and Guinea Fowl Keets are for sale in the Animal Building.
 They are growing quickly.

 ### Meet Selene and Calypso